Hormonal or inflammatory pimples

 - Foods to avoid

-Limiting foods high in refined sugars and dairy products can help reduce hormonal breakouts.
+Limiting foods rich in refined sugars and dairy products can help reduce hormonal breakouts.
 These foods can increase sebum production and inflammation.

 - Beneficial foods for the skin

 A balanced diet, rich in essential nutrients such as antioxidants, omega-3 fatty acids, and zinc, helps regulate hormone levels, reduce inflammation, and strengthen the immune system.
-By promoting good gut health, this diet contributes to healthier and clearer skin, helping to prevent the appearance of hormonal acne.
+By promoting good gut health, this diet contributes to healthier, clearer skin, helping to prevent the appearance of hormonal breakouts.

 What lifestyle habits should be adopted to minimize pimples?